As soon as people find out that creating a sales process is integral to sales success, they immediately ask this question: “So how do I create one?”

 In order to develop a highly effective sales process, there’s one thing you need to do before you start putting it together.
 You need to explore how your target market is making buying decisions.

 “It’s one thing talking about a sales process, but did you realise that all clients have a buying process?” says Alex Chan, Global Head of Learning at SalesStar.

 “Understanding the buying process is a necessary action for sales process success.”

-In fact, according to our research, of the 18 per cent of companies that report a significant increase in sales, an impressive 82 per cent accounted for the buying journey in their sales process.
+In fact, according to our research, of the 18% of companies that report a significant increase in sales, an impressive 82% had accounted for the buying journey in their sales process.

-- What trigger events (pain points) create a need for your products?
+- What trigger events (pain points) created a need for your products?